-We believe the the time is coming-that effective medical education of the future will require brands to offer deeply immersive, immediate, and experiential content.
+We believe that effective medical education of the future will require brands to offer deeply immersive, immediate, and experiential content.
 This is due in no small part to the flurry of recent technological advancements that are literally transforming how customers are engaging with brands.
-These extraordinary new formats, devices, and enhancements to the digital screens HCPs are utilizing everyday are suddenly more immersive and immediate and redefining how information is experienced.
+These extraordinary new formats, devices, and enhancements to the digital screens HCPs are utilizing every day are suddenly more immersive and immediate and redefining how information is experienced.

 Today, brands can communicate medical information through entirely new platforms, including virtual reality, augmented/mixed reality, 360° video, voice-assisted devices, and proximity engagement.
 New devices are bombarding the market every day from the biggest names in tech (Apple, Samsung, Microsoft, Google, Sony, and more), and these tools are becoming even more affordable and untethered, and they’re helping us change how we control our worlds.
 It’s a paradigm shift similar to the smartphone and tablet revolution of the early 2010s.

 In healthcare, this growing trend is far more momentous than just technology for technology’s sake—these new solutions are poised to directly impact patient care and enrich medical understanding.
 We are discovering that the more believably we can transport someone to something that feels real, the more memorable the education and that emotional connection will be.
-These hyper-real platforms enable medical storytelling experts to create content that heightens peer and patient interaction, provide for deeper immersion into scientific content, and depict a more meaningful simulation of the patient plight.
+These hyper-real platforms enable medical storytelling experts to create content that heightens peer and patient interaction, provides for deeper immersion into scientific content, and depicts a more meaningful simulation of the patient's plight.

 When considering these powerful platforms specifically for medical education, we think the opportunities present themselves in a number of ways worth exploring.
 Some concepts our agency is considering include: